raeTen/celestia-g2-stereoscopic/README.md

 Marginal note:
-Please don't mess up stereoscopics with virtual reality, only "marketing" does that, and the do not know what VR represents at all.
+Please don't mess up stereoscopics with virtual reality, only "marketing" does that, and they do not know what VR represents at all.

 For the qtwidget you'll need another 5 files the new ones: